Create ISO Images from the Command Line

 While the command line is generally reserved for advanced users, using it to create ISO’s isn’t too complicated and will save you the hassle of having to download any third party apps.
 If you’re new to the Terminal, remember that dragging & dropping files into the Terminal window will print their full path, making it easy to point to source files and preventing any navigation through the command line.

-Creating an ISO with hdiutil
+How to Create an ISO with hdiutil

 The most reliable method is uses hdiutil, here is the syntax: